 Centre for Contemporary Information Technology and Visual Arts.

-The programme of the Festival, guest lists, juries, topics of the seminars and masterclasses, etc., are developed by the Executive Management Board, which consists of the heads of departments of NGO Docudays and is approved by the Executive Director of NGO Docudays.
+The Festival programme, guest lists, juries, topics of the seminars and masterclasses, etc., are formed by the Festival team, led by the Executive Director of NGO Docudays.

 Criteria for Participation